hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 ### The essence of XOR problem

-XOR problem is not the single perceptorn can resolved, because it not

-as shown in the follwoing picture, we can't use 1 line to distinguish points
+The XOR problem is a non-linearly separable problem, this means that in a two-dimensional plane, it is impossible to completely separate the two classes of data points with a single straight line.
+As shown in the follwoing picture

 ![XOR](../images/Ch01/XOR_Gate_Failed.png)

+Single perceptron only can learn linear decision boundary

 # Deeper think about the XOR